Shopify/buy-button-js/docs/tasks/tasks-prd-typescript-migration.md

 - Each PR should be independently reviewable and shippable
 - Use type assertions only at JS/TS boundaries during migration
 - Prefer interfaces over type aliases for object shapes
-- Keep PRs under 500 lines for effective review
+- Keep PRs small for effective review (ideal: ~100 lines, good: 100-300 lines, max: 500 lines only when absolutely necessary)

 ## Version Control with Graphite